framedsc/Sitesource/markdown/GameGuides/control.md

 ## Mods

 * [Loose Files Loader](https://www.nexusmods.com/control/mods/11): This mod does not do anything on its own but is used by other mods that supply loose files.
 * [Tweakables](https://www.nexusmods.com/control/mods/14): This mod allows the player to customize a wide variety of the game's tweakable parameters.
 * [Photomode Range Unlocker](https://www.nexusmods.com/control/mods/23): This mod unlocks the in-game Photomode allowing the player to move the camera to greater distances than what is possible in the vanilla game.

 ## Tools

-* [Reshade](https://reshade.me/): A fantastic piece of software that allows players to heavily customize how the game looks.
-Refer to these [series of guides](https://framedsc.github.io/ReshadeGuides/index.htm) for more detail.

-* [Simple Runtime Window Editor (SRWE)](https://github.com/dtgDTGdtg/SRWE): This tool is needed to rescale the game window to custom sizes for the purpose of taking screenshots at a very high resolution

 * [Cheat Engine Table by Otis_Inf & HattiWatti](..\CheatTables\Control_DX12_Hotsampling.CT): This tool is used to perform Hotsampling.
 To learn more, refer to this [Cheat Engine Table guide](https://framedsc.github.io/GeneralGuides/cheat_engine_tables.htm).